Social Work - Course Structure

 - One elective must be a research unit.

-- Some core units and electives are offered in alternate years (see below).
+- Some core units and electives are offered in alternate years.

 An overview of the program, including units of study and course resolutions, can be viewed at the faculty handbook entry for the MSW(Q).

-Because the MSW(Q) program incorporates flexibility and enables choice in tailoring the course to students’ learning goals, students are encouraged to plan their studies at least two semesters in advance, in consultation with a program director if necessary.
+Because of this, students are encouraged to plan their studies at least two semesters in advance, in consultation with a program director or program administrator if necessary.